He Meets His Match, The Grisly Ghoul: Plot synopsis

 Picking up from the last episode, Gotham City suffers a massive power outage just as the slot machine spins the third lemon.
-The Joker and his henchmen beat a harried retreat, just as the cops arrive just in time to cut Batman and Robin out from the electric chairs before the power comes back on.
+The Joker and his henchmen beat a harried retreat, just as the cops arrive in time to cut Batman and Robin out from the electric chairs before the power comes back on.
 After replaying the audiotape Batman secretly made while in the van, they were able to make out Susie as one of the members of the Joker's crime family, much to Robin's shock and dismay as he had romantic feelings for her.
-So Robin, in the guise of his true identity, Dick Grayson, an undercover agent, tries to trick Susie into leading him into the "Bad Pennies" and the Joker himself.
-His henchman Nick catches immediately on and sends Dick on his way, but not before tipping him off on an impending robbery at a local bar.
+So Robin, in the guise of his true identity, Dick Grayson, an undercover agent, tries to trick Susie into leading him into the "Bad Pennies" and Joker himself.
+His henchman Nick catches on immediately and sends Dick on his way, but not before tipping him off on an impending robbery at a local bar.

 Batman and Robin enter the bar, trigger the gimmicked jukebox which reveals a double-barrel shotgun, deflect its bullets with a Batshield, and use a bomb to destroy the armed machine.
-They then realize that Susie is in danger and rush to her aid, just as The Joker, realizing that Batman is on to Susie, gives her some "imported" Canadian perfume (called "Une Nuit Sans Fin" (One Endless Night)"), which he instructs her to use only after she has planted answers to some important nationwide pre-college exam papers she stole inside one of the rigged machines, not telling her that the perfume has been poisoned.
+They then realize that Susie is in danger and rush to her aid, just as Joker, realizing that Batman is on to Susie, gives her some "imported" Canadian perfume (called Une Nuit Sans Fin (One Endless Night)), which he instructs her to use only after she has planted answers to some important nationwide pre-college exam papers she stole inside one of the rigged machines, not telling her that the perfume has been poisoned.